Real Time Information Center

 Frequently Asked Questions

-How will the RTIC work?
+How does the RTIC work?

 When a call for service comes in through 911, RTIC staff check to see if a camera is located near the incident.
 If a camera is available, staff monitor the footage in real time and relay what they see directly to responding officers.
 This may include suspect or victim descriptions, vehicle details or important information about the scene or surrounding area.
 When the officer has finished responding to the call, the staff move on to the next call.